mattlaux/NextAuth.js_And_Stripe_Next.js_Example/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 # NextAuth.js and Stripe Next.js Example

-Typescript Next.js web application integrated with NextAuth.js and Stripe.
+Typescript Next.js web application integrated with NextAuth.js and Stripe detailed in [this guide](https://mattlaux/posts/settingUpNextAuth).

 ## Table of Contents